bnusir/git_assignment/README.md

 b.
 What is a pull request?
 it combines two commands together to get the updates
 c.
 Describe the steps to open a pull request?
+After Commiting the changes we create a new pull request from our branch and fork, and after making sure that our changes are reflected
 d.
 Describe the steps to add a collaborator to a repository (share write permissions)

 e.
 What is the difference between git and GitHub?